johnwarden/open-community-notes/README.md

-# The Open Community Notes Protocol
+# The Open Community Notes Standard

-This repository contains proposals and specs for an open Community Notes protocol on top of AT Protocol.
+This repository contains proposals and specs for an open Community Notes standard based on AT Protocol.

 ## How to Contribute